rehierl/node-tree-outliner/6-bigger-picture/a-road-map.md

 want to be convinced, because what we currently have does seem to work ... somehow.
 There is no way to force anyone to adopt short of invalidating the products (content, implementations, etc.) these people produce.
-For obvious reasons, that is not an option.
+For obvious reasons, that must be avoided if at all possible.

 As a matter of consequence, there does not seem to be any other way than to give users the means to tell implementations, that elements within a given context, need to be understood a certain way.
 Users will have to choose the appropriate set of semantics and store a message alongside with their content.
-That message will then allow implementations to detect how to read the corresponding elements.
+That message will then allow implementations to detect how to deal with the corresponding elements.

 As a straightforward method, such a message could be represented by a simple